AILab-CVC/SEED-Bench/README.md

 ## Run Evaluation

 The evaluation metric is provided in [eval.py](eval.py).
-We use [InstructBLIP](https://arxiv.org/abs/2305.06500) as example.
+We use [InstructBLIP](https://arxiv.org/abs/2305.06500) as an example.
 To run the following evaluation code, please refer to [repo](https://github.com/salesforce/LAVIS) for the environment preparation.

 ```shell
 python eval.py --model instruct_blip --anno_path SEED-Bench.json --output-dir results --task all
 ```

+After the evaluation is finished, you can obtain the accuracy of each evaluation dimension and also 'results.json' in 'results' folder, which can be submitted to [SEED-Bench Leaderboard](https://huggingface.co/spaces/AILab-CVC/SEED-Bench_Leaderboard).

 If you want to evaluate your own models, please provide the interface like [instruct_blip_interface.py](model/instruct_blip_interface.py.).